Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: Introduction

-Our contribution here is to consider a setup with stochastic interest rates and understand how to develop and calibrate joint models for rates and equities.
+The need for a calibrated interest rate model is common to all financial products involving future payments.
+While in a very low interest rate environment, which roughly held in the financial markets between 2009 and 2021, one may be tempted to ignore this need for short-dated products, it is no longer feasible for the current market conditions.
+It is therefore natural to extend the semimartingale optimal transport approach to a setup that includes stochastic rates.
+Our contribution here is to fill this gap and understand how to develop and calibrate joint models for rates and equities.
+This extension is not trivial, since the computation of the discount factor involves the whole path of the short rate, which renders the problem path dependent.
+We will show how to overcome this difficulty.
 We develop suitable duality results and seek to calibrate a stock price local volatility model with volatility coefficient depending on time, the underlying and the short rate process, and driven by a Brownian motion which can be correlated with the randomness driving the rates process.
-In a sequel paper \cite{jointcalibration}, we consider a simultaneous joint calibration problem.
+In a sequel paper \textcite{joseph2023joint}, we consider a simultaneous joint calibration problem.
 A particular difficulty here is in dealing with the path dependent discount terms while keeping the number of state variables, and thus the dimension of the problem, at $d=2$.
-This is important for computational reasons as the numerical methods rely on solving a non-linear HJB equation and pricing PDEs, which becomes computationally increasingly more difficult by standard techniques when the dimension $d\geq 3$.
-In particular, while our duality result cover abstract interest rates models, more involved setups would make our numerical methods infeasible.
+This is important for computational reasons as the numerical methods rely on solving a non-linear HJB equation and pricing PDEs, which becomes computationally more difficult by standard techniques when the dimension $d\geq 3$.
+However, our duality result covers any interest rate model, at the expense of harder numerical complexity.